plainionist/plainionist.github.io/_posts/2018-03-18-Implementing-Clean-Architecture-AspNet.md

 And there is even more.

-The [previous post](/Implementing-Clean-Architecture-Controller-Presenter/) I finished with an approach separating controller and presenter in the context of Asp.Net MVC framework.
+The [previous post](/Implementing-Clean-Architecture-Controller-Presenter/) I closed with an approach separating controller and presenter in the context of Asp.Net MVC framework.
 This is the code I came up with:

 ```fsharp